dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 In the skybox asset properties, under **Usage**, you can select whether to use the skybox to light your scene.

+* **Lighting and background** (default): The skybox is used for both lighting and background.
 * **Lighting**: The skybox is only used to light the scene, and isn't visible at runtime.
 * **Background**: The skybox is only used as a background image, with no lighting.
-* **Lighting and background** The skybox is used for both lighting and background.

 ## Add a skybox component to an entity

 Xenko includes a skybox entity in the project by default.
 Only one skybox can be active in a scene at a time.
 If there are multiple skyboxes in the scene, Xenko loads the first.

 You can create more than one skybox by adding [skybox components](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) to as many entities as you need.
-You might want to include more than one skybox, for example, if you want to script the skybox to change at runtime.
+You might want to include more than one skybox, for example, if you want to script the skybox to change.

 To add a skybox component: